 Morphogenesis is a set of drawings made in scratch card from microscopic views of sections of plant stems.
 These 13 extracts thus compose a plant chimera, a modified cell.

-Listening to the earth started from a crazy idea: what if we could hear the mushrooms grow?
+Listening to the soil started from a crazy idea: what if we could hear the mushrooms grow?
 After the meeting with Matthias Rillig who runs the plant ecology laboratory at the Freie Universität in Berlin, we decided to try to record the sounds of the soil activity.
 Thanks to the collaboration of Fanny Ribak, bioacoustician of the Neuropsi team at Paris-Orsay University, we were able to record the sounds of small invertebrates that sustain the earth.

 The earth is loaded with many symbols: it is our planet first, the ground on which we grow our food, a raw material of construction, the surface on which we are anchored and on which we stand, the territory on which we live.
 Each ecosystem is based on a different soil, a witness of the mother rock on which it stands and of the accumulation of organic material coming from the beings living in the ecosystem, plants, mushrooms, animals, bacteria.